 The University of Illinois at Urbana-Champaign Department of Psychology has a thriving community of research in the area of diversity science.
-Below are some of our labs conducting work in this area.
+Below are links to work relevant to diversity science conducted by members of our department.

 The Department of Psychology at University of Illinois, Urbana-Champaign is engaged actively to promote diversity on the campus and across the globe.
 We also encourage our student body to actively engage in thinking about what community and diversity mean to them.
 Below are groups founded or co-founded by our faculty members: